 - The middle watery layer helps to wash away foreign debris.
 It also nourishes the cornea of your eyes with minerals, a variety of proteins, and moisture.

 - The third outer layer of tears is somewhat oily.
-It serves to prevent the middle watery layer from evaporating quickly, and provides needed lubrication between your eyes and
+It serves to prevent the middle watery layer from evaporating quickly, and provides needed lubrication between your eyes and your eyelids.

 If your eyes are not regularly coated with the three layers of tears described above, they will be deprived of ongoing nourishment and cleansing, and they will be unnecessarily strained.

 One of the reasons why many of us don’t blink as often as we should is that we don’t see frequent blinking in mainstream media.
 Actors and anchor-people are typically trained to blink as infrequently as possible, so when we take in most forms of media, our subconscious minds learn that it isn’t normal to blink frequently.

 To optimally support your eyes and vision, it’s best to blink softly every two to four seconds, which translates to about fifteen to thirty blinks per minute.
 By consciously making an effort to softly blink at this rate, over time, your body will turn your conscious efforts into a subconscious habit.

 Notes On Blinking To Promote Optimal Eye Health And Vision